nasa-communities/nasa-communities.github.io/_draft_clubs/toastmasters.markdown

 ## Club Officers

-For more information, you may contact any of the club officers listed below.
+**For more detailed guest information, including meeting structure and what to expect, see our [Guest Information page](/clubs/toastmasters/guest_info/) or you may contact any of the club officers listed below.**

 | Role                   | Name                     | Email                                                | Phone        |
 |------------------------|--------------------------|------------------------------------------------------|--------------|